pcminer-tools/pcminer/README.md

 I. Using PC-Miner
 ------------------

-To start using PC-miner, just open the index.html file in your browser.
+To start using PC-miner, go into the "ui" subdirectory, and open the index.html file in your browser.
 This should bring up a window that looks like the screenshot in the included screenshot.jpg file.